KS4 Syllabus

 Desire to improve.

-more important as does an awareness of sporting opportunities available in the community and post-16.
+Participation is obviously an important part of the curriculum but there are many other roles that students can be involved in even when ill or injured and are expected to bring their kit to every lesson.
+A sound knowledge and understanding of fitness and health becomes even more important as does an awareness of sporting opportunities available in the community and post-16.
 Competitions and inter-form tournaments are held in many sports for all students.
 There is also the opportunity for pupils who attend practices and clubs to represent St. Joseph’s in interschool fixtures.
-Many out of hours learning opportunities continue throughout Key Stage 4 and all students are encouraged to attend at lunchtime and after school.
+Many out of hours learning opportunities continue throughout our spiral curriculum and all students are encouraged to attend at lunchtime and after school.

 Assessment